IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 significance is stored in the Blender system, it is simply a snapshot of your working session.

-Due to this significant difference, hacking on the BlenderBIM Add-on requires knowledge not just about how Blender works, but also how open data standards like IFC works.
+Due to this significant difference, hacking on Bonsai requires knowledge not just about how Blender works, but also how open data standards like IFC works.

 Just show me the code!
 ----------------------